ninxsoft/MacUserGenerator/README.md

 ## Requirements
 *   Written in Swift 4.0.
 *   Built using Xcode 9.1.
-*   Build run on OS X El Capitan 10.11 or later.
+*   Builds run on OS X El Capitan 10.11 or later.
 *   Exports tested on macOS Sierra 10.12 and later.

 ## Download